 There are few steps to preparing for PRP injections.
 These steps depend on how you receive PRP.

 PRP can be injected in different ways.
-For example, sometimes a topical numbing lidocaine solution is applied to your scalp before injection.
+For example, sometimes a topical numbing lidocaine solution is applied to the area being treated before injection.
 You may have to arrive early to a treatment session if this is the case.

 Other times, a local anesthetic is mixed with the PRP to reduce any discomfort.
 Sometimes, your doctor will inject or apply PRP during surgery.
 In this instance, preparation for PRP injections would involve following your surgeon’s recommendations before surgery.